 At the maximum bet level, the Internet casino wins in a 90% proportion.
 That turns a 52-48 game into a 90-10 game!
 It defies mathematics - and I don't take it!
 If they are honest as they claim, why doesn't happen, at least once in a blue moon, that the player wins the maximum betting at a 90% ratio?

 There is no doubt in my mind now.
 This is the trick the cyber-casinos or the slot blackjack machines are using.
-Read my real-life experiment at Caesar's Palace in Atlantic City, in the summer of 2003: Philosophical Science of Winning and Law.
+Read my real-life experiment at Caesar's Palace in Atlantic City, in the summer of 2003: Science of Winning, Law, Discrimination Against Gamblers.
 I recorded over 1400 hands at the blackjack slot machines.
 I also recorded the precise time of my real-life experiment, when I played with real money.

 The random number generator could be totally fair, but the business software is used unfairly!

 The way to assure integrity is to play with real money, from different computers (different IP addresses) using different usernames.
 Forget about “Big Million Accounting Firms”!
 Real play, with real money is the only way to test integrity in online gambling!

 Please keep me informed.
 Please keep accurate records as well, as accurate as you can think of.
 It would be better to contact IGC and let them know your opinions.

 Best of luck from Parpaluck!